bdstpierre/01-Homework-Refactor_for_accessibility/README.md

 - [x] concise, descriptive title

 ## Installation
-This project is just a simple one-page website with accompanying assests of a stle.css file and some image files.
+This project is just a simple one-page website with accompanying assests of a style.css file and some image files.
 It should work fine if you copy all the files and file structure to your server.

 ## Usage
 The finished product was required to look like this: